pvini07BR/3DSky/README.md

 Currently there is no way of compiling to a .cia file yet, as the program isn't finished yet.
 I plan on adding compiling to .cia when its more or less ready.

 Also, this repo comes with a .clangd file, which helps you to get code auto completion working.
 However, it's paths are set for an Linux enviroment only.
-If you're on Windows, all you need to do is change the paths.
+If you're on Windows or any other OS, all you need to do is change the paths.

 (I wish there was a way of setting the paths depending on the OS though)

-Also, you need the ``compile_commands.json`` file, which you can generate by running ``bear -- make``.
+Also, you need the ``compile_commands.json`` file, which you can generate by running ``bear -- make`` (make sure you have ``bear`` installed on your system though).
 The reason why it haven't been added in the repo is because it depends on how the program gets compiled.

 # Credits